Quiver Quantitative Review

 Customization and Layout

 Quiver Quantitative doesn’t offer many customization options.
-There are no watchlists, you cannot set up activity alerts around individual companies, and you cannot customize the dashboard.
-Still, the platform is fairly easy to navigate, and you’re unlikely to have trouble finding all of the data feeds.
+You can’t customize the dashboard and you’re limited to only one wathlist (and that’s only available to premium users).
+You also can’t create price or insider trading alerts for individual stocks.
+Still, the platform is fairly easy to navigate and you’re unlikely to have trouble finding all of the data feeds.

 Quiver Quantitative Platform Differentiators

 Quiver Quantitative offers a very different perspective from most other stock research platforms.
-Instead of being like other stock research services that focus on financials or technical indicators, such as Zacks Premium or Validea, the Quiver Quantitative platform uses publicly available datasets to paint a picture of sentiment, momentum, and insider activity.
-Some of Quiver Quantitative’s data fees, including the ones that cover Wikipedia searches, CNBC recommendations, and mobile app ratings, are datasets that you’ll have a hard time finding elsewhere.
+Whereas services like Zacks Premium or Validea focus on company financials or technical indicators, Quiver Quantitative uses publicly available datasets to paint a picture of sentiment, momentum, and insider activity.
+Some of Quiver Quantitative’s data feeds, including the ones that cover Wikipedia searches, CNBC recommendations, and mobile app ratings, are datasets that you’ll have a hard time finding elsewhere.

 What Type of Trader is Quiver Quantitative Best For?

-Quiver Quantitative is best for traders and investors who want to incorporate non-traditional datasets into their stock analysis.
-The platform’s data can provide additional insight into whether consumers are enthusiastic about a company, whether a company is expanding or contracting activities like lobbying, and whether insiders, institutions, and members of Congress are hot or cold on a stock.
-Quiver Quantitative can also be used to generate stock ideas using either the data feeds or strategies.
+Quiver Quantitative is best for retail investors and traders who want to incorporate non-traditional datasets into their stock analysis.
+The platform’s data points can provide additional insight into whether consumers are enthusiastic about a company, whether a company is expanding or contracting activities like lobbying, and whether insiders, hedge funds, and members of Congress are hot or cold on a stock.
+Quiver Quantitative can also be used to generate stock ideas using the data feeds, strategies, and stock screener.

 - Offers unique, alternative stock datasets